brown2rl/polymer-tutorial/POLY102-m01/README.md

 ```
 $ gulp && gulp serve
 ```
 6. if all goes well, you should have an output that looks like this:
 ![PSK initial output](PSK_initial_page.png)

-here's the breakdown of the project directory/starter kit:
+7. here's the breakdown of the project directory/starter kit.. it's the larger system in which we will integrate our custom element:

 - app/ is where you store all of your source code and do all of your development.
 - elements/ is where you keep your custom elements.